bitcoin/bitcoin/doc/init.md

 Copy bitcoind.init to /etc/init.d/bitcoind.
 Test by running `service bitcoind start`.

-Using this script, you can adjust the path and flags to the bitcoind program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/bitcoind.
+Using this script, you can adjust the path and flags to the bitcoind program by setting the IOPD and FLAGS environment variables in the file /etc/sysconfig/bitcoind.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X